 We work with Communication Space, a forward-thinking organisation that helps teenagers and young adults with autism and other disabilities affecting communication to become happier, calmer and more connected.
-They teach alternative methods of communication and help them integrate into society in a way which is respectful and which works with, rather than against, the grain.
+They teach alternative methods of communication and help young people integrate into society in a way which is respectful and which works with, rather than against, the grain.
 Working in such a locally little-understood field, as well as vital funding, we are also able to help with moral support and access to world-class expertise in the UK and Europe.
 Although based in Moscow, this organisation frequently shares its expertise with the rest of the Russian-speaking world through webinars funded by St Gregory’s Foundation.

-- 16 young people benefit from individual help to improve their communication skills.
+- 22 young people benefit from individual help to improve their communication skills.
 Each one has made progress, learning how to make simple requests or express themselves.

 - 106 parents of children with special needs received online counselling service.